ShreyankGopal/Adobe-Hacks/README.md

 # PDF Intelligence System - Adobe Hackathon 2025 Finale
+- Disclaimer: We have implemented for both role based query and document based query.
+Click on Query document tab on the home page to run query on document snippets
 ## 🎯 Project Overview

 A comprehensive PDF document intelligence system that enables users to upload multiple PDFs, discover semantic connections between documents, and generate AI-powered insights.
 Built for the Adobe India Hackathon 2025 Grand Finale, this system transforms how users interact with their document collections by providing intelligent cross-document analysis, contradiction detection, and personalized content generation.